directus-labs/guest-authoring/build-hotel-website/index.md

 ### Configure the Directus SDK

-1. Open the `hotel-resort` project in a code editor and create a .env with the content:
+1. Open the `hotel-resort` project in a code editor and create a `.env.local` with the content:

     ```bash
     DIRECTUS_URL=YOUR_DIRECTUS_URL